GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         </script>
         ```
         This function is called whenever the close button is clicked on and resets the `modal` class to not be displayed.
-    1. Within the `gallery` class still, but after the `modal` class, add the following for loop and embedded script:
+    1. Within the `gallery` class after the `modal` class, add the following for loop and embedded script:

         ```html
         {% for img_url, thumbnail_reference in thumbnails.iteritems() %}